top of page

 • A “Prepared Adult” (educator) who is knowledgeable of the developmental stage of the children, young adults, and adults that they are interacting with.

-• A “Prepared Environment” that is beautiful, ordered, and designed for multi-age groupings, containing activities that respond to the specific needs of the age group.
+• A “Prepared Environment” that is attractive, ordered, and designed for multi-age groupings, containing activities that respond to the specific needs of the age group.
 The prepared environment encompasses both classrooms and outdoor spaces.

 Key features of Montessori programs for adolescents: